omidkianifarkingkode/Flowcast/CodeGenerator/README.md

 ## Projects

 - `Flowcast.CodeGenerator` – reusable library that understands the configuration format, parses OpenAPI definitions, and produces the generated source files.
+The assembly targets **.NET Standard 2.0** so the resulting DLL can be embedded in Unity workflows.
 - `Flowcast.CodeGenerator.Cli` – command-line front end that can be run inside build automation or from local terminals.

 ## Configuration